curriculum & Graduation planNING

 Terps in the BSCI Major first create a rough draft of their graduation plan with a CMNS Peer Mentor.

-The plan includes LEP-Benchmark Courses that are required to remain and make progress in the Biological Sciences major, the necessary courses for your specific BSCI Specialization, and relevant coursework for additional programs.
+The plan includes LEP-Benchmark Courses that are required to remain and make progress in the Biological Sciences major, the necessary courses for the student’s specific BSCI Specialization, and relevant coursework for additional programs.

-These plans are then proofread by your Assigned Advisor during scheduled advising sessions.
+These plans are then proofread by an Academic Advisor during scheduled advising sessions.

-Your BSCI Advisor is responsible for ensuring that the plan only includes course combinations that are advised for your academic success and that follow the BSCI Curriculum.
+BSCI Advisors are responsible for ensuring that the plan only includes course combinations that are advised for students’ academic success and that follow the BSCI Curriculum.

 The Peer Mentors can meet with Terps in 1317 Symons Hall, Monday-Friday from 9AM to 4PM —No Appointment Needed!

-You may also connect with your BSCI Advisor about your graduation plan by email, if and when mandatory advising is no longer required.
+Students may also connect with their BSCI Advisor about their graduation plan by email, if and when mandatory advising is no longer required.

 CMNS Peer Mentors create rough graduation plans for BSCI and other CMNS majors.